pawel-kow/DockerBackupRestore/README.md

   - **Existing Containers**: The restore script will fail if a container with the same name already exists on the target machine.
 You must manually remove it (`docker rm <container_name>`) before running the restore script.
   - **Bind Mounts**: If your original container used bind mounts (mounting a local directory from the host), you **must ensure those directories exist** on the target machine at the exact same path.
 The restore script will check for these paths and exit with an error if they are not found.
+  - **Networks**: The script will create any missing custom networks.
+If a network with the same name exists but has a different configuration (e.g., a different subnet), the script will use the existing network.
+This might cause issues if the container relies on specific network properties.
   - **Root/Sudo**: Depending on your Docker installation, you may need to run these scripts with `sudo`.

 <!-- end list -->